-Anechoic and Reverberation Chamber Suite
+Anechoic and Reverberation Chamber Suite - ECoRE Room 12

-This facility, located in the in the basement of Hammond Building Room 30, has a reverberation chamber and a fully anechoic chamber.
+This brand new anechoic chamber and reverberation chamber suite facility, located in the in the basement of ECoRE Building (room 12), has a fully anechoic chamber and a reverberation chamber.
 The two chambers are connected by a door and window which provides the capability of measuring transmission loss through panels.
 The anechoic and reverberation chamber suite is primarily used and operated by the Sound Perception & Room Acoustics Laboratory (SPRAL) with occasional use by members of the Center for Acoustics and Vibration (CAV), as well as for other acoustics faculty and student projects.